preboot/angular-webpack/README.md

 [![Dependency Status](https://david-dm.org/preboot/angular2-webpack/status.svg)](https://david-dm.org/preboot/angular2-webpack#info=dependencies) [![devDependency Status](https://david-dm.org/preboot/angular2-webpack/dev-status.svg)](https://david-dm.org/preboot/angular2-webpack#info=devDependencies)

+**Note: This guide is following the Angular's [Style Guide](angular.io/styleguide) so I will be changing conventions here and there eventually.
+You are free to use your own conventions with this starter.**

 A complete, yet simple, starter for Angular 2 using Webpack.

 This seed repo serves as an Angular 2 starter for anyone looking to get up and running with Angular 2 and TypeScript fast.
 Using [Webpack](http://webpack.github.io/) for building our files and assisting with boilerplate.
 We're also using Protractor for our end-to-end story and Karma for our unit tests.